mattsugihara/another-cliche-travel-blog/thailand/_posts/2015-02-06-my-friends-are-badasses.md

 pubdate: "2015-02-25 21:54:08"
 ---

-Waiting for breakfast just before going mountain biking, it occured to me to text Mark (an avid mountain biker) to say "Hey, I'm doing your sport!" like I do just about every time I'm about to try something new.
+Waiting for breakfast just before going mountain biking, it occurred to me to text Mark (an avid mountain biker) to say "Hey, I'm doing your sport!" like I do just about every time I'm about to try something new.
 Then I thought, wait, what *don't* my friends do?
 What could I do that they don't already?
 Stuff that got crossed off the list quickly:

- - Anything white whater
+ - Anything white water
  - Biking (of all kinds)
  - Climbing
  - Horseback riding